Residential complex Novye apartamenty v Evropeyskom Stambule - rayon Kyuchyukchekmedzhe

 About the complex

-We offer you new apartments in Istanbul – Kucyukchekmedzhe district.
-The following layouts are presented in the residential complex: 2 + 1, 3 + 1.The area of the apartment is from 81 to 158.89 m2.Istanbul is the largest city in Turkey, which is located simultaneously in two parts of the world: Europe and Asia.
+Stay Property offers new apartments in Istanbul – Kuciukchekmedzhe district.
+The following layouts are presented in the residential complex: 1 + 0, 1 + 1, 2 + 1, 3 + 1, 4 + 1.The area of the apartment is from 36.19 to 184.49 m2.Istanbul is the largest city in Turkey, which is located simultaneously in two parts of the world: Europe and Asia.
 The city is located on the shores of the Sea of Marmara and the Black Sea, separated by the Bosphorus Strait.
 Istanbul is not the capital of Turkey, but has become the cultural, industrial, financial center of the country, one of the most significant cities around the world.
 Istanbul is a city of perspectives, a cradle of history with majestic mosques, unique cultural heritage, thousands of attractions.
 Therefore, when buying an apartment in Istanbul, you will always be in the center of the world.
-Real estate is characterized by a floor depending on the areas.
-Near the sea are low houses, luxury villas.
-In sleeping areas there is a lot of high-rise construction, skyscrapers.
-Investing in Istanbul real estate will bring you good capital gains and high rental income, as the city has a constant flow of foreigners, students, tourists, secured Turkish citizens from other regions.
+Real estate projects are being built in modern Istanbul, which surprise with their scope and level of comfort.
+Complexes with original architecture are being built here, and recently resort concepts are gaining popularity, where there are indoor and outdoor pools, recreation areas, spa.

 New building location